-ENACT – PATHWAY
+ENACT – Pathway

 Below outlined are the key steps of the ENACT tool, with a detailed breakdown of each step provided thereafter.